eosphere/HeadsUp-Monitoring-Alerts/config.md

 **headsup_server_emailsmtppassword** Password to use when connecting to the SMTP server

+**headsup_server_rooturl** The root of your webserver, used for calculating the full URLs for silencing (eg https://headsup.eosphere.io)

 **headsup_server_slackalerts** Set to true if want to send slack alerts

 **headsup_server_slackhook** The slack hook URL for your postgres